BetterThanTomorrow/calva/docs/site/getting-started.md

 !!!
 Note
     When you are more familiar with Calva, and want a standalone REPL, there is a separate command: **Start a standalone REPL (not in project)**.
 It will open up a `user.clj` in a temporary directory, containing only an `(ns user)` form, and start and connect the REPL.

+!!!
+Note2
+    The command for starting the Getting Started REPL will download the files from [this repository](https://github.com/BetterThanTomorrow/dram).
+It is very much work in progress, and there is not even a finished Clojure Beginner's Guide there yet.
+WHen you run the command again, and from then on, you will get the option to download new files or keep using your existing.
+Downloading new ones will not overwrite your existing ones, because they will be downloaded to a new temp directory.
+You can find the directory easily using VS Codes context menu command for revealing a file in the Explorer/Finder.

 ## You have a Project?

 If you are new to Calva, please consider the above option first.
 Then when it it will be time to get [Calva connected to the REPL of your project](connect.md).